lahin31/typescript-cheatsheet/README.md

-# TypeScript Cheat Sheet
+# TypeScript Cheatsheet
-Cheat Sheet for TypeScript.
-Please file an issue if you encounter a problem and PR always welcome.
+Cheatsheet for TypeScript.
+Please make an issue if you encounter a problem and PR always welcome.

 ### Table of Contents